-The reduction of 0.03ha of woodland will reduce the area of habitat used by birds for nesting.
+The reduction of woodland cover will marginally reduce the area of habitat used by birds for nesting; however, based on the scale and location of the proposed development, it is not expected to have a significant effect on the avian community.
 Most of the birds documented during field investigations are considered common species within the Credit River Watershed (see Section 3.5.5).
 Habitat is not available on the subject property for area-sensitive species, given the absence of interior forest habitat.
-The impact of the removal of 14 trees will not threaten the health and integrity of the Significant Woodland or its ecological function and is thus not considered a negative impact.
+The impact of the potential removal of 9 trees will not threaten the health and integrity of the Significant Woodland or its ecological function and is thus not considered a negative impact.